The programme is an opportunity for the employees and their families to do charity in their free time.

 Meanwhile, Nornickel sees its human capital grow ever more capable of solving the most complex production and business tasks.

 Nornickel’s corporate volunteers are kind people who profoundly care about their communities, about those who benefit directly from the volunteers’ initiatives, about the company as a whole, and about the cities and the country they call home.
 Many of these individuals are also involved in another important corporate programme titled "Those who care", which helps develop and implement practical changes within the company.

 Most importantly, anyone can become a corporate volunteer at Nornickel.
 It is easy!

 You can learn more about volunteering programmes and how to join them on our corporate portal or by contacting the unit responsible for social policy at your enterprise, branch, or Nornickel subsidiary.

-Learn more about the lives of volunteers on the «Factory of Good» pages on Twitter and Facebook:
+Learn more about the lives of volunteers on the "Factory of Good" pages on LinkedIn: